mitmedialab/prg-raise-playground/README.md

 ## ⚡ Quick Setup️

+Requirements, your java version should be 8 or higher.
+Check `java -version`.

 ```shell script
 git clone git@github.com:mitmedialab/prg-extension-boilerplate.git
 # Cloning the full history (300mb) takes about 20 seconds on fast internet.
 Include -–depth 1 for a 4 second checkout